-An application for a framework plan, amendment(s) to an approved framework plan or a replacement framework plan must be accompanied by the following information:
+~~An application for a framework plan, amendment(s) to an approved framework plan or a replacement framework plan must be accompanied by the following information:~~

-1. The overall context of the land area relative to existing buildings, including any public open space, transport connections, the electricity transmission corridor, any approved buildings and approved framework plans; 2.
-Where land re-contouring is proposed, the relationship of site contours to existing and proposed streets, and, where information is available, public open space; 3.
-The location and layout of any proposed public open space including the general location of soft and hard landscaping areas, such as pocket parks, plazas and linking spaces, ecological linkages and any natural features to be retained or enhanced; 4.
-An indicative layout of proposed sites and the location of building platforms; 5.
-The general location and design of streets and lanes, including the design of all main road linkages as identified in precinct plans 1 and 5, and including cross sections where applicable; 6.
-Identification of the location and function of main pedestrian and cycling routes to and within the sub-precincts, and their relationship to schools, parks and community services, connections with Paerata road and/or Karaka road (SH22) and transport nodes.
-This must include representative cross-sections showing the width of the paths; 7.
-The location of stormwater, wastewater and water supply infrastructure; 8.
-Areas to be developed for stormwater treatment and detention purposes consistent with the relevant network discharge consent; 9.
-The distribution of various densities/site sizes throughout the application area; 10.
-The general location of activity types (residential and non-residential); 11.
-Proposed staging of development and the means of managing any vacant land through the staging process; 12.
-Development should be generally in accordance with the Neighbourhood Design Statement for the Franklin 2 precinct; 13.
-The location, form of control, function and layout of road connections and corridor treatments, in particular those connecting with SH22; 14.
-The location and design of public transport and active mode infrastructure including walking and cycling network.
+- ~~1.
+The overall context of the land area relative to existing buildings, including any public open space, transport connections, the electricity transmission corridor, any approved buildings and approved framework plans;~~ - ~~2.
+Where land re-contouring is proposed, the relationship of site contours to existing and proposed streets, and, where information is available, public open space;~~ - ~~3.
+The location and layout of any proposed public open space including the general location of soft and hard landscaping areas, such as pocket parks, plazas and linking spaces, ecological linkages and any natural features to be retained or enhanced;~~ - ~~4.
+An indicative layout of proposed sites and the location of building platforms;~~ - ~~5.
+The general location and design of streets and lanes, including the design of all main road linkages as identified in precinct plans 1 and 5, and including cross sections where applicable;~~ - ~~6.
+Identification of the location and function of main pedestrian and cycling routes to and within the sub precincts, and their relationship to schools, parks and community services, connections with Paerata road and/or Karaka road (SH22) and transport nodes.
+This must include representative cross sections showing the width of the paths;~~ - ~~7.
+The location of stormwater, wastewater and water supply infrastructure;~~ - ~~8.
+Areas to be developed for stormwater treatment and detention purposes consistent with the relevant network discharge consent;~~ - ~~9.
+The distribution of various densities/site sizes throughout the application area;~~ - ~~10.
+The general location of activity types (residential and non-residential);~~ - ~~11.
+Proposed staging of development and the means of managing any vacant land through the staging process;~~ - ~~12.
+Development should be generally in accordance with the Neighbourhood Design Statement for the Franklin 2 precinct;~~ - ~~13.
+The location, form of control, function and layout of road connections and corridor treatments, in particular those connecting with SH22;~~ - ~~14.
+The location and design of public transport and active mode infrastructure including walking and cycling network.~~

-Note: All connections to SH22 are required to be designed in accordance with the NZTA's requirements for physical works to State Highways.
+~~Note: All connections to SH22 are required to be designed in accordance with the NZTA's requirements for physical works to State Highways.~~

-IXXX.6.15 9.
+IXXX.6.615-9.
 Stormwater Mitigation Standards

-- To ensure all development and subdivision in the precinct ~~incorporates is capable of including~~ water sensitive design (WSD) approaches ~~and to manage~~s the quality and quantity of stormwater runoff.
+- To ensure all development and subdivision in the precinct ~~incorporates is capable of including~~ water sensitive design (WSD) approaches ~~and to~~ manages the quality and quantity of stormwater runoff.

-~~These rules control the management of stormwater that arises from development in the Franklin 2 precinct.~~ out in clause 5.3.1 Stormwater devices that fail to comply with the criteria set out in clause 5.3.1 RD
+~~These rules control the management of stormwater that arises from development in the Franklin 2 precinct.~~

-Activity Activity Status Impervious areas (including roads created through subdivision of land) in SMAF 1 P Stormwater devices designed in accordance with the criteria set P
+Activity Activity Status Impervious areas (including roads created through subdivision of land) in SMAF 1 P Stormwater devices designed in accordance with the criteria set out in clause 5.3.1 P Stormwater devices that fail to comply with the criteria set out in clause 5.3.1 RD

-- ~~1.
+~~1.
 Restricted discretionary activities will be considered without public or limited notification, or the need to obtain written approval from affected parties, unless special circumstances exist in accordance with s.
-95A(9) of the RMA that make notification desirable.~~ - ~~2.
+95A(9) of the RMA that make notification desirable.~~

+~~2.
 To avoid doubt, discretionary and non-complying activities are subject to the statutory tests for notification under the relevant sections of the RMA.~~